What is the best and worst scenario in the game against the United States?

 For its part, Canada is one step away from Qatar 2022 and to play its second World Cup in its entire history.
 His undefeated pace in the Octagonal has meant that the Americans are one win away from securing their place in the World Cup

-The Canadian team reached 25 points after beating El Salvador 0-2 at home, without their star Alphonso Davies, and confirmed their first place in Concacaf.
+The Canadian team reached 25 points after beating El Salvador 0-2 at home, without its star Alphonso Davies, and confirmed its first place in Concacaf.
 In addition, they have a difference of 14 goals in favor, since they add 19 goals in favor to five against.

 The United States remained in second place.
 Although Tricolor’s victory meant reaching them in points, with 21, the goal difference has the Stars and Stripes team in that place.